UKDynasty/ukdynasty.github.io/calendar/index.md

 *All times in GMT/BST*

 **Thursday before week 14, 5pm:** Trade deadline
-**Monday after the Super Bowl, 9am:** trading re-opens
+**Thursday before the Super Bowl:** Owners' Meeting begins - discussion of suggestions for rule changes **Monday after the Super Bowl, 9am:** trading re-opens
-**Wednesday after the Super Bowl:** Owners' Meeting begins, voting opens on suggested rule changes
+**Thursday after the Super Bowl:** Voting opens on suggested rule changes
-**3rd Monday in February:** Owners' Meeting voting closes
+**Following Wednesday:** Owners' Meeting voting closes
 **March 1st (or as soon as MFL re-opens for the season, whichever is later):** New season begins, switchover to MyFantasyLeague for the off-season.
 Roster limit increases to 30.
 **Last Saturday in May:** Rookie draft begins, midday
 **Mid-June:** Schedule released